Rotten to the Core (film): Production

 The film was based on an original idea by Roy Boulting which he gained, he told The New York Times, when recuperating from a broken neck in 1964.
 "Call it a cynical comment on organised thievery today," he said.
 Filming began in February 1965 at Shepperton Studios.

 Critical reception

+The Monthly Film Bulletin wrote: "This is the film about bumbling crooks emerging from jail, mounting a daring coup, and ending in total disaster, which British studios seem to produce with unfailing regularity roughly once a year.
+The jokes are occasionally mildly funny, but usually very familiar.
+Anton Rodgers plays (rather well) the Peter Sellers role as the mastermind; Eric Sykes contributes his turn as a bumbling private detective; and so on, and so on.
+Only Thorley Walters, in an engaging performance as a narcissistic and health-obsessed police inspector, manages to break the bonds of routine."

+Variety wrote that Anton Rodgers "shows versatility in four or five characterizations...(But) the Boulting Brothers' knives are less sharp than customary.
+The Boultings put their faith in an unknown girl (Charlotte Rampling) as the Duke’s moll.
+She is quite easy on the eye but lacks the experience and personality."

 Time Out wrote the film had "some mildly funny moments, but most of the jokes are laboriously set up and loudly telegraphed."

-Variety wrote Anton Rodgers "shows versatility in four or five characterizations...(But) the Boulting Brothers' knives are less sharp than customary."
-The film features Charlotte Rampling's first credited performance.